 - Level boarding

 - Stops that are anywhere from 1/4 to 1/2 mile or more apart

-Bus Rapid Transit provides quick and efficient bus service with increased dependability and timeliness.
-By purchasing fare tickets at nearby kiosks, BRT can reduce dwell time; how long the bus is standing still to pick up passengers which greatly improves service speed.
-This combined with advanced signal timing and a dedicated lane allows the BRT to move more easily through city traffic.
-BRT, while designed to look and operate like trains, is a considerably less costly alternative to light rail.
+Albuquerque Rapid Transit will provide quick and efficient bus service with increased dependability and timeliness.
+By purchasing fare tickets at nearby kiosks, ART can reduce dwell time; how long the bus is standing still to pick up passengers which greatly improves service speed.
+This combined with advanced signal timing and a dedicated lane allows the ART to move more easily through city traffic.
+ART, while designed to look and operate like trains, is a considerably less costly alternative to light rail.

 Who does it benefit?